santiago-cruzlopez/santiago-cruzlopez/README.md

 ## 🚀 About Me

 I am a Cisco Certified Network Associate (CCNA) with over three years of IT experience.
-I have a college degree in Computer Systems Technician - Networking, and specialize in Cisco Networking, System Administration, and Algorithmic Trading.
+I have a college degree in Computer Systems Technician - Networking, and specialize in Cisco Networking, System Administration and IT Helpdesk Support.

 Besides PowerShell scripting and Python automation skills, I specialize in enhancing performance, scalability, reliability, and resiliency of IT services and network connectivity across LAN/WAN infrastructure and Windows Server, Windows 10/11, and Linux.